-Himalayan salt may exist as light red-colored crystals, Himalayan pink salt crystals, or white Himalayan salt crystals.
+Himalayan salt exists as light red-colored crystals, pink salt crystals, and white Himalayan salt crystals.
 Get more information on each of the kinds of this increasingly popular salt to know what it has in store for you.

 White Himalayan Salt

 Crystals of Himalayan salt may be white when extracted from outer areas of the Himalayan pink salt mine.
-Since these are a rare variation of the natural rock salt, you can expect the price to be a little higher than the usual Himalayan Pink Salt.
+Since this is a rare variation of the natural rock salt, you can expect the price to be a little higher than the usual Himalayan Pink Salt.

-As a matter of fact, white Himalayan salt itself can vary in shades from pale pink (almost like rose quartz) to grayish hues to pure white in color.
+White Himalayan salt itself can vary in shades from pale pink (almost like rose quartz) to grayish hues to pure white.